TickTeam/guide-tt/how_to_check_activities_of_a_list.md

 “Activities” can help you track every change you/recipients made in a list/shared lists.

-1.Click the downward arrow at the end of a list title.
+1.From the Lists view click the downward arrow located near a list name.

-2.Choose “Activities”.
+2.Select “Activities”.